itisArshdeep/healthAssess/README.md

 sh
 npm run dev
-Open http://localhost:3000 in your browser.
+Open localhost in your browser.